dd32/td-gh-ex/readme.txt

    but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+== Changelog ==

+    1.0.1
+    * Added Popular Post and Social Links Widgets.
+    * Added ability to add Custom CSS in theme options.
+    * Added compatibility for custom logo feature.
+    * Added comment_template in page.php
+    * Updated and integrated new theme tags in style.css